Inside of a cardboard box

 Why Is Cardboard A Good Insulator?

-Insulation is important because it not only prevents heat loss in the wintertime but saves money too by lowering heating costs in homes.
-People may be surprised if you were to suggest cardboard since it is commonly known to be used for postal tubes, cardboard boxes and more.
+Insulation is important because it not only prevents heat loss in the wintertime but also saves money by lowering heating costs in homes.
+People may be surprised if you were to suggest cardboard since it is commonly known to be used for mailing tubes, cardboard boxes and more.

 If you’re interested in saving money as a homeowner, it’s impossible to ignore the benefits of maximising how efficient insulation can be for your home.